 - The SEO framework doesn’t sell anything to you.
-It’s matches most of the needed features you find in Yoast, but you’re not required to pay for extensions or premium features.
+It matches most of the needed features you find in Yoast, but you’re not required to pay for extensions or premium features.

 - The visual, colored meter/scale provides a more user-friendly way to check whether your post will perform well on Google.

 - It has a local SEO extension for companies that need to set up and display important local business information.

-- The comment spamming extension removes the need for an additional plugin.
+- The comment spam extension removes the need for an additional plugin.

 - Most of the SEO settings are preconfigured so that there’s little to set up after installing the plugin.

 - While other plugins utilize a focus keyword, The SEO Framework focuses on the focus subject to encourage more natural writing because Google sees synonyms in SERPs as the same thing.

 SEOPress is a freemium SEO plugin for WordPress with no ads.
-It’s completely white labeled with no footprints even in the free version.
+It’s completely white-labeled with no footprints, even in the free version.
 It’s simple, fast, and powerful, letting you manage all of your titles and meta descriptions for posts/pages/post types/terms.